jglauche/jglauche.de/posts/misc/2015-10-31-life-essay-en.md

 I did have experiences with depression before.
 But I never got to an unstable state like the writing the essay put me in.
 Never before.

-My summery about the last 4 weeks:
+My summary about the last 4 weeks:

 * I did cry almost every day, sometimes multiple hours a day
 * I had problems sleeping without sleep medication